elixir-lang/elixir/lib/elixir/pages/Syntax Reference.md

 You can see that variables are also represented with a tuple, except the third element is an atom expressing the variable context.

-Over the next section, we will explore many of Elixir syntax constructs alongside their AST representation.
+Over the course of this section, we will explore many Elixir syntax constructs alongside their AST representations.

 ### Operators